hepatic; liver; amino; acids; glucose; cholesterol; organ; urea;

 - Breaking proteins down into amino acids (say am-i-no a-sids).

-- Storing vitamins and minerals A, D, K and B12.
+- Storing vitamins and minerals - A, D, K and B12, and iron.

 - Producing cholesterol (say kol-est-er-ol): about 80% of the cholesterol in your body is made by the liver from other fats that you eat.
 Cholesterol is a fat that your body needs for normal growth and health.
 Too much can be bad for your arteries, they can get clogged upwhich makes the heart have to work too hard.